AWS EFS vs EBS Multi-Attach – Shared Storage Guide

 • S3 One Zone-Infrequent Access (S3 One Zone-IA)

-• optimized for rapid access, less frequently access data
+• optimized for rapid access, less frequently accessed data

 • ideal for secondary backups and reproducible data